 CLI Reference

-The Sovrium CLI provides two commands: start a development server and build a static site.
+The Sovrium CLI provides four commands: start a development server, build a static site, print the JSON Schema, and validate a config file.
 Configuration is loaded from a file or environment variable.

 Usage